 Fault Possible Cause Proposed Fix No 230 volt output from PSU.
 Connecting lead between the site and Leisure Vehicle not connected.
-Check and connect lead as per 5.1C.
-Check also input connector at the base of the EC325PSU.
+Check and connect lead as per page 7-18, note 3.
+Check also input connector at the base of the ED155 PSU.
 RCD switched off.
-Reset RCD as per 5.1D.
+Reset RCD as per page 7-18, note 4.
 RCD not operating correctly.
 Check supply polarity; if the RCD continues to fail contact your dealer, as there is probably an equipment or wiring fault.
 MCB switched off.
 Reset MCB by switching OFF (down position) then back ON (up position), if the MCB continues to fail contact your dealer, as there is probably an equipment or wiring fault.
 No or deficient supply from site.
 Contact site warden for assistance.
 Other fault.
 Contact your dealer.
-Reverse Polarity light is illuminated on PSU Mains Supply reversed?
-The reverse polarity light is designed to illuminate when the Live and Neutral supply has been reversed/crossed over.
-If the light illuminates there is a problem with the site supply or the cable connecting the supply to your vehicle.
-The light is designed to work on UK electrical supplies (where the neutral conductor is connected to earth at the sub stattion).
-If you are using your vehicle outside the UK this light may illuminate when no fault axists.
-In these cases consult the site warden for advice.
-Generator being used The Reverse Polarity warning light is on when using my generator.
-This is a normal side effect when using some types of generator.
-Instead of connecting the neutral conductor to earth, some generators centre tap the earth connection making both neutral and live conductors 110V above earth.
-This 110V difference causes the neon polarity indicator to illuminate.
-In most cases it is still safe to use the generator, but please consult the generator handbook for further information.
-Control Panel Problems Control Panel has no display Check batteries, turn EC325PSU charger switch on, and ensure mains supply is connected.
-Check control panel connecting lead at EC325PSU and behind Control Panel.
+Control Panel Problems.
+Control Panel has no display.
+Check batteries and fuses, turn EC155 PSU charger switch on, and ensure mains supply is connected.
+Check control panel connecting lead at EC155 PSU and behind Control Panel.
 Contact your Dealer.
-12V Power turns off Battery save feature has operated to protect the vehicle battery and or the Leisure battery.
-See 3.7C.
+12V Power turns off.
+Battery save feature has operated to protect the vehicle battery and or the Leisure battery.
+See page 7-15.
 Engine has been started, all equipment has been disconnected to meet EMC requirements.
-See 4.4.
-Control Panel display corrupt/erratic function Observe control panel handling instructions.
+See page 7-18.
+Observe control panel handling instructions.
+Control Panel display corrup/erratic function.
 Control panel software may have crashed.
-Reboot control panel by turning off the EG325PSU charger switch and removing fuses 1 & 2 at the EG325PSU (2x20A fuses for leisure and vehicle batteries).
+Reboot control panel by turning off the EC155 PSU charger switch and removing fuses 9 and 10 at the EC155 PSU (2x20A fuses for leisure and vehicle batteries).
 Wait 30 seconds then replace the fuses and turn the charger switch on.
-(Alternatively, remove the bezel at the control panel by pulling down in the centre of the bottom, unplug the control panel multi-way connector, wait 30 seconds, then plug back in and reassemble.
-Control Panel contrast poor Observe control panel handling instructions.
-Remove control panel as above but do not unplug.
-Carefully adjust contrast preset (small adjuster) on back of control panel using jewellers screwdriver.

-Fault Possible Cause Proposed Fix Control Panel Problems (continued) Control Panel current current reading incorrect.
-Re-calibrate the current sensor as follows: With the charger switch turned off, and the power turned off at the control panel (no LED's on).
-Scroll down T the display until battery current is shown.
-Hold down the select button ◀ (left arrow) until 'calibrating ' appears; keep the button pressed until the battery current reading re-appears.
-Release the button.
-Now repeat the process to store the new setting.
-Hold down the select button ◀ (left arrow) until 'calibrating ' appears; keep the button pressed until the battery current reading re-appears.
-The current reading should now be correct.
-No 12 volt output No 230V supply.
-Check all above. from PSU Charger not switched on.
-Switch charger switch on (i) position, switch will illuminate.
-Battery not connected and / or charged.
-Install charged battery as per 3.7.
-Power switch on control panel not switched to ON.
+(Alternatively, remove the bezel at the control panel by pulling down in the centre at the bottom, unplug the control panel multi-way connector, wait 30 seconds, then plug back in and reassemble.
+No 230V supply.
+Check all above.
+Charger not switched on.
+Switch charger switch on (I) position, switch will illuminate.
+Battery not connected and /or charged.
+Install charged battery as per page 7-15.
+No 12 volt output from PSU Power switch on control panel not switched to ON.
 Turn power on at control panel.
 Battery flat/Battery fuse blown.
-Recharge battery, check fuses, check charging voltage is present at battery.
+Recharge battery, check fuses, check voltage is present at battery.
 Fuse blown.
 Check all fuses are intact and the correct value fuse is installed as per fuse table.
 Equipment switched off/ unplugged.
 Check equipment is switched on and connected to the 12V supply.
 PSU overheated/auto shutdown operated.
 Reduce load on system.
 Allow PSU to cool down.
 PSU will automatically restart when cool.
-See 3.2.
+See page 7-13.
 Other fault.
-Contact your Dealer.
-Pump not working Fuse blown.
+Contact your dealer.
+Pump not working.
+Fuse blown.
 Replace fuse.
 Pump turned off.
-Turn pump on by pressing the pump button at the EC325 control panel (tap symbol).
-Setting incorrect.
-Both the internal and external pump feeds are controlled from the EC325 control panel.
-To alter the setting of the pump switch (tap button) see section 4.3.
-Ensure the setting matches your desired requirement.
+Turn pump on by pressing the pump button at the EC155 control panel (tap symbol).